noby-y/Infini-Wisp-Calculator/README.md

-There are a total of 6 modifiers with different lifetime values (orbit and ping-pong are the same) which adds up to 6 binary choices or `2^6 = 64` permutations (some permutations are redundant and are only shown in a CSV).
+There are a total of 6 modifiers with different lifetime values (orbit and ping-pong are the same) which adds up to 6 binary choices or `2^6 = 64` permutations (some permutations are impossible and therefore redundant and are only shown in a CSV).

 [^2]: Some projectiles can spawn with a random lifetime from a certain range.
 See [this](https://noita.wiki.gg/wiki/Guide_To_Infinite_Lifetime_Spells#Table_of_spells)